chrisarevalo11/rsk-foundry-starter-kit/README.md

 > [!NOTE]
 > You can remove the `--broadcast` flag if you wan to simulate the transaction locally.
 Also, the `--legacy` flag is required for supporting EIP-1159.

+> [!TIP]
+> If you get an error like `Transaction dropped from the mempool: <tx-id>` check the tx-id in the explorer.
+The tx may have went successful but the error is still in the logs.
+Here are the [mainnet](https://explorer.rootstock.io/) and [testnet](https://explorer.testnet.rootstock.io/) explorers.

 ## Final Comments